gearglow/ReptiliaWithATwist/The List.md

 "Madame Maxime," Dumbledore greeted with a warm smile.
 "How lovely to see you again!
 I trust your journey went smoothly?"

 As they spoke, students had begun piling out of the carriage.
-They wore sky-blue uniforms of what looked like silk, and were obviously caught off-guard by the cold of a late autumn in Scotland.
+They wore sky-blue uniforms of what looked like silk, and were obviously caught off-guard by the cold of autumn in Scotland, even one as mild as this year's had proven.

 Hermione rolled her eyes at that. _Are you mages or not?
 Cast a warming charm!_ The other two snorted.